alberto-dellera/alberto-dellera.github.io/_posts/2012-10-01-overlapping-ranges-with-priority.md

 b---(0,$200)---c---(1,$300)---e
 ```

-### predicate-"pushability"
+### Predicate-"pushability"

 The first desirable property of this view is that a predicate (such as an equality predicate, but it works even for the "between" operator, less-than, etc) on sku  can be pushed down the view to the base tables.

 For:
 ```plsql
 select * from ranges_output_view where sku = 'k100';
 ```